 Uniqueness, Intrinsic Value, and Reasons (in progress) Although it appears that uniqueness can enhance intrinsic value, it’s not at all clear that it does.
 However, it does seem to reveal something very interesting about reasons.
 It’s a popular view that we have a pro tanto reason to promote intrinsic value, but uniqueness shows this is not so clear.
 The most interesting role for uniqueness in value is not how it shapes intrinsic value, but how it shapes our reasons, and the lesson that we learn about reasons and intrinsic value.

-Pain and Perfectionism (in progress) The badness of pain seems obvious, yet it is difficult to explain.
-Perfectionism has particular difficult accounting for pain and other bads.
-This paper explores some new resources from which perfectionism might draw to account for bads, such as failure, false beliefs, and dysfunctional relationships.
-Ultimately, pain remains a problem for perfectionism, but perfectionism has more possibilities than previously acknowledged.
+Perfectionist Bads (Philosophical Quarterly, forthcoming) Perfectionism has particular difficult accounting for pain and other bads.
+This paper explores some new resources from which perfectionism might draw to account for bads, such as failure, false beliefs, and pain.

-Achievement and the Meaning of Life (in progress) In many discussions of meaning in life, achievement, or something very much like it, is a central element, playing a key role in the account of meaning.
+Achievement and the Meaning of Life (Oxford Handbook of the Meaning of Life, forthcoming) In many discussions of meaning in life, achievement, or something very much like it, is a central element, playing a key role in the account of meaning.
 But there isn’t a lot of discussion about precisely what amounts to having “objective worth.”
 I take a stab at describing one of the ways in which achievements can be particularly meaningful, partly inspired by a discussion by Neil Levy.
 But it turns out that a far wider range of achievements can be meaningful than we might have thought.
-(A version of this paper was delivered as a talk at the APA Central 2015).

-Hard to Know (in progress) Is the epistemic condition for moral responsibility sensitive to difficulty?
+Hard to Know (in Responsibility: The Epistemic Condition, ed.
+Jan Willem Wieland and Philip Robichaud, OUP 2017) Is the epistemic condition for moral responsibility sensitive to difficulty?
 It’s a natural thought that if discerning some morally relevant factor would be exceptionally difficult, we are not to blame if we fail to recognize it.
 This paper argues that difficulty per se does not shape the epistemic condition.
 According to the best account of difficulty, difficulty is a matter of exerting effort.
 There is no stock set of what we may call effort-requiring features.
 It turns out that it is not the difficulty per se that mitigates responsibility in cases where it appears to do so, but it is the effort-requiring features.
 In other cases, difficulty is extrinsically significant, insofar as it shapes the moral valence of the action.
 In these cases difficulty is not relevant for moral responsibility, but for the rightness or wrongness of the action, and thereby shapes praise- or blameworthiness.

 Perfectionism, in the Routledge Handbook of the Philosophy of Well-Being ed.
 Guy Fletcher (2016).
 What is perfectionism as a theory of wellbeing?
 This article gives an overview of perfectionism, putting it in contrast with other related theories, and taking up some of the central issues and worries.